napari/napari/docs/explanations/performance.md

 * Focus on cases that matter to lots of people.
 * It’s easy to waste time optimizing things no one cares about or no one will notice.
-* If a dataset is unreasonable or out of scope or fringe, don’t waste time trying to make it run fast.
+* If a dataset is unreasonable or out of scope or fringe, don’t spend too many resources trying to make it run fast.

 **Always Be Timing**
 * Build timers into the software that always run.